bc-tools/for-latex/TeXfactory/readme/coc/dirtree.md

 ### The fictive source folder

-In the following sections, we will consider a project named `FictivePack` with the following source folder where one `Lua` file is used by the final package, and some translations are defined inside one folder `locale`.
+In the following sections, we will consider a project named `MockProject` with the following source folder where one `Lua` file is used by the final package, and some translations are defined inside one folder `locale`.

 ~~~
-+ FictivePack
++ MockProject
     * about.yaml
     * versions.yaml
     + src
         * about.yaml
-        + changelog [...]
         + init-tools
-            * about.yaml
-            * optional.tex
+            * 01-mandatory.tex
-            * mandatory.tex
+            * 02-optional.tex
             * some.sty
             * utils.lua
             + locale